doinkythederp/nasm-language-support/README.md

 While syntax highlighting can always be used, you must have a `nasm` binary in your `PATH` to view code diagnostics.

+### Getting a NASM binary on Unix-like systems

+Your operating system might have a `nasm` package.

+For example:

+- macOS ([Homebrew](https://brew.sh/)): `brew install nasm`
+- Arch Linux: `pacman -S nasm`
+- Debian/Ubuntu: `apt-get install nasm`
+- Fedora/RPM-based: `dnf install nasm`, `yum install nasm`

+### Downloading a NASM binary

+You can also download NASM from their [website](https://nasm.us/).
+Find a link to the latest version and download the binary for your platform.
+Then, add it to a folder that's in your path, like `/usr/local/bin`.

 ## Extension Setting
 This extension contributes the following settings: